 Data Quality Initiative

 To meet the needs of our guests who expect a seamless, omnichannel experience from Target, we have significantly elevated the importance of accurate and complete item data.
 It is critical that our product information accurately describes the product guests search, browse and buy.
-In addition, the case dimensions need to be accurate.
 Errors in item data cannot be tolerated.

 The Item Data Vendor Certification Program was developed to drive awareness of data accuracy and provide clarity on our data expectations.